Kenyan President Uhuru Kenyatta wins 2nd term

 "I extend a hand of partnership knowing fully well that this country needs all of us pulling together in order for us to succeed," he said.

-Congratulations came from Rwandan President Paul Kagame, who applauded Kenyatta on Twitter "for a successful election and the trust Kenyans have placed in you!"
+Congratulations came from Ugandan President Yoweri Museveni as well as Rwandan President Paul Kagame, who applauded Kenyatta on Twitter "for a successful election and the trust Kenyans have placed in you!"

 The President told his countrymen there was no need for violence.